Stephen Owen (sinologist)

 Stephen Owen (born October 30, 1946) is an American sinologist specializing in Chinese literature, particularly Tang dynasty poetry and comparative poetics.
 He taught Chinese literature and comparative literature at Harvard University and is James Bryant Conant University Professor, Emeritus; becoming emeritus before he was one of only 25 Harvard University Professors.
-He is a member of American Academy of Arts and Sciences and a member of American Philosophical Society.
+He is a member of the American Academy of Arts and Sciences and the American Philosophical Society.